corda/token-sdk/QUESTIONS.md

 * Need to discriminate on issuer, notary, token type
 * Can we do coin selection with a mixture of fixed and evolvable token types?

-## Token redemption flow

-Need to bear in mind that the redemption flow will be "augmented" with the issuer SDK Stuff.
-(See cash-issuer) for now.
-Do we:

-1. Send tokens to the issuer, then the issuer redeems.
-2. Send and redeem at the same time.
-Here the issuer and the owner must sign the redemption transaction.
-The issuer checks that